Solayman-B/P4_bchir_solayman/chess/README.md

 Summaries
 ---------

-General description
+* General description
-Requirements
+* Requirements
-Installation
+* Installation
-Run the script
+* Run the script

 General description
 -------------

 This script is a chess tournament manager, you can add players, date, place, and choose between multiples games modes.
 It uses Swiss method to organize the different rounds.
-You can save and continue a tournament on the go, and reuse the players on others tournaments.
+You can save and continue a tournament on the go, and reuse the players from others tournaments.
 All the information are automatically saved in a local database with TinyDB.

 Requirements